pydicom/pydicom/doc/tutorials/contributing_docs.rst

 The reason we got the warning above is because the page itself hasn't been included in Sphinx's table of contents (the ``toctree``), which Sphinx uses to map the relationship between pages in the documentation.
-It's not a requirement that a page be included in the ``toctree``, but its a good idea.
+It's not a requirement that a page be included in the ``toctree``, but it's a good idea.

 To make our new page a bit easier to find we'll include a link to it in ``tutorials/index.rst``, which will also include it in the ``toctree``::